 - Health care and social assistance accounted for NA percent of employment;

-- Accommodation and food services accounted for 3.8 percent of employment.
+- Professional and technical services accounted for 3.3 percent of employment.